smcalilly/writer/README.md

 # writer
 A CLI to write without restraint.

 Based upon [note.sh](https://github.com/hachibu/note.sh) - "A simple shell script for managing your random daily notes."
-Use `note.sh` if you want a simple note taking CLI.
-Use `writer` if you want a slightly less simple and somewhat opinionated (if you want) writing CLI.

 ## Installation
 In your shell profile, set the name of the directory for your writer (where you want your writing to live):